chrispyth42/ActiveDirectory/README.md

 * Line 69: SGs of the parent dfs directory that houses all the file shares.
 These are ommitted to avoid unnecessary reporting of the administrators having access to everything
 * Line 135: The folder name criteria for directories to audit
 * Lines 133 and 139: The target dfs directory that contains the fileshares

+As it is right now, it currently returns an error on line 86 if it tries to measure the size of a directory that contains only empty folders (no length property error).
+But the function still returns 0 as it should in that case